tamerfrombk/gbdsm/README.md

 --recursive   use the recursive search algorithm for disassembly.
 ```

+For more information about the different algorithms, consult the `man` page.

 ## Building

 `gbdsm` uses a standard `Makefile` for building and installing.
 A version of `g++` supporting C++14 is required.